 Eating an antioxidant-rich diet – commonly found in fruits and vegetables and other foods – can protect and repair the cellular walls.
 Important antioxidants for boosting the SPF of the skin include:

-Lutein is an important antioxidant found in plants, fruits, egg yolks and vegetables such as kale, broccoli, carrots and spinach that helps us to maintain healthful eyes, teeth, bones and skin as we age.
+An important antioxidant found in egg yolks and vegetables such as kale, broccoli, carrots and spinach that helps us to maintain healthful eyes, teeth, bones and skin as we age.

-Lycopene, also from the carotene family, is an excellent free radical scavenger – it is at least twice as effective an antioxidant as beta-carotene.
+Perhaps best known for it’s heart health benefits – lycopene is also from the carotene family, and is an excellent free radical scavenger – it is at least twice as effective an antioxidant as beta-carotene.

-Polyphenols are powerful botanical antioxidants.
-They offer protection against free radical exposure to help prevent skin aging and boost the skin’s antioxidant protection from the inside out.
+Powerful botanical antioxidants, polyphenols offer protection against free radical exposure to help prevent skin aging and boost the skin’s antioxidant protection from the inside out.

-Beta-carotene is believed to have the ability to diffuse UV light, help prevent burning and counteract the damaging and aging effect of the sun’s rays.
+Believed to have the ability to diffuse UV light, beta carotene can help prevent burning and counteract the damaging and aging effect of the sun’s rays.

-Vitamin E strengthens the immune system and protects all the cells in the body from free radical damage.
+It strengthens the immune system, and protects all the cells in the body from free radical damage.

 It is important to eat a variety of colors of the rainbow – because antioxidants work best when taken in conjunction with each other – they are better absorbed that way, and can magnify each other’s effects.
 The American Heart Association recommends obtaining antioxidants from a well-balanced diet high in fruits, vegetables, and whole grains rather than just from supplements.
 The body absorbs antoxidants from whole food sources better than most supplements.
 But many people can benefit from a good multivitamin as well as a diet rich in whole fruits and vegetables.
 When supplementing, just be aware that more is not always better when it comes to vitamins – the fat soluble vitamins are not readily excreted like the water-soluble vitamins and can accumulate in the body if too many are taken.